HARUTDOKHOYAN/SimpleQRGenerator/README.md

 <img style="display:inline-block" src="docs/assets/qr-example-3.svg" width="240" />
 </p>

-Each sample was generated with `QRBuilder` by swapping segment strategies, colors, and margins to highlight the styling surface area.
+Each sample was generated with `QRBuilder` by swapping segment strategies to highlight the segnebt styling.

 ## Extending Segment Strategies